-As to the flavor – this is a tasty traditional salsa that lets the natural fruitiness of the ghost pepper shine.
+As to the flavor – this is a tasty tomato-based salsa that lets the natural fruitiness of the ghost pepper shine.
+It doesn’t get fancy on ingredients – simply bhut jolokia, tomatoes, garlic, and onions as the primary tastes.
 These chilies have a slow burn, so the heat is an intense build up over time.
 You’ll taste the tangy tomato and earthy onion too before getting body slammed by the spice.

 Ghost Pepper Salsa

 - In a large pan, combine all ingredients and simmer over low heat for approximately 5 minutes.
 Stir often and add more water if needed to keep ingredients from sticking.